Creating labs with checker

 Format for a hint

-Every hint object must have a text field to be displayed as the hint.
 A hint object can have a present field (a pattern that must be present for the hint to be shown), and it can have an absent field (a pattern that must be absent for the hint to be shown).
 A hint can have both a present and absent field, or neither.
-A hint with neither a present nor absent field always matches; you can make this kind of hint to set a default hint.
+A hint with neither a present nor absent field always matches; you can make the last hint do this to set a default hint.

 The present and absent fields are regular expression patterns that are preprocessed similarly to a correct answer.
 However, they don’t have to exactly match (start the pattern with ^ and end it with $ if you want an exact match).
 Again, one or more spaces are interpreted as allowing 0 or more spaces.